-This is how easy fermentation works without an overpriced starter kit!
+Fermentation works so easily without an overpriced starter kit!

-Online, there are several vendors that sell kombucha fermentation kits and kombucha starter kits for expensive money.
-However, it doesn't take much to make kombucha fermentation at home.
-Here's how easy you can grow a kombucha mushroom from our raw Raw Original !
+There are a few online vendors who sell kombucha fermentation kits and kombucha starter sets for expensive money.
+However, it doesn't take much for kombucha fermentation at home.
+It's that easy to grow a kombucha mushroom from our raw Raw Original !

-- 1 large glass jar with a wide opening - rinsed well without detergent!
+- 1 large vessel made of glass with a wide opening, rinsed well without detergent!!

-- Tea - Black tea (without flavor/ artificial additives)
+- tea – Black tea (without flavorings / artificial additives)

 - OrganicRaw cane sugar

-Here's how to grow your Scoby from a Raw Original Kombucha:
+Here's how you can grow your Scoby from a Raw Original Kombucha:

-- Boil tea with cane sugar for 8 to 10 minutes (8 g tea per liter / 60 g organic cane sugar per liter).
+- Tea with cane sugar Bring to the boil for 8 to 10 minutes (8 g tea per liter / 60 g organic cane sugar per liter).

-- Pour the tea-sugar mixture into the glass jar and let it cool down for a longer period of time.
+- Tea and sugar mixture in the vessel Put out of glass and let cool down for a long time.

-- Cover the jar with the cloth and secure it with a rubber!
+- The glass cover with the cloth and fasten with a rubber!

-- Now the sugar should be completely dissolved.
+- The sugar should now be completely dissolved.

 - Now in a ratio of 1 to 10 the Added unpasteurized kombucha will.

-- Then reattach the cloth to the jar tightly and put the jar in a safe place.
+- Then reattach the cloth to the jar and place the glass in a safe place.

-- Depending on the conditions, it can take 7 to 21 days until the kombucha fungus has formed all by itself.
+- Depending on the conditions, it can 7 to 21 days take until the kombucha mushroom has formed on its own.

-Below we'll explain how to properly make your first kombucha without a starter kit.
+In the following, we will explain how you can properly prepare your first kombucha without a starter kit.
 Have fun fermenting!

 Before you can brew your kombucha you need (per liter):